 Remember that flying is NOT like riding a bike.
 Mental capacity will be reduced.
 Situational awareness will be compromised.
 Task saturation will cause mistakes such as infringements or accidents.

 Recognising your own potential shortfalls is the first step to avoiding becoming out of your depth in flight.

 The more difficult the flight that you plan the more likely you are to reaching a state of overload before you rebuild your skill levels to what they were.

 Start with a simple flight with limited opportunity for error.
 For example, plan to fly a session of circuits in good weather and on your own, unless you feel that it is wiser to take an instructor if this can be done safely with respect to virus contamination.
 On this flight you will minimise workload.
 You won’t have to change the altimeter setting.
 You won’t have to change the radio frequency.
-You won’t have to navigate.
+You won’t have to navigate with GPS or a Chart.
 You won’t have the distraction of a passenger.
-The weather will be kind to you.

 When you get back into practice you can start making the flight more complex.
 Leaving the airfield to the local area.
 Some basic handling practice.
 Returning and joining the circuit to land.
 Leave the long flights with multiple altimeter and radio frequency changes and an interested passenger until you are totally confident again.

 Before going flying make sure that your personal paperwork is up to date.
 Check you licence, medical and insurance.
 Remember that when you do start to take passengers again you must have flown three take-offs and landings within the preceding 90 days.
 Many pilots won’t have done this, so check.

 Just as important as your personal paperwork is that for the aircraft.
 Check that the Permit to Fly has a current Certificate of Validity and that any maintenance required is up to date.
 If you are a share owner don’t rely on others to have done this, check yourself.